 Yes, this soup freezes well.
 Allow the soup to completely cool off.
 Then place into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
 This soup will stay fresh for up to 3 months.
 Thaw in the fridge the day before you plan to eat if.
 Reheat in a pot on the stove or in the microwave.

-Store any leftovers in airtight containers in the refrigerator for up to 2 days.
+Store any leftovers in airtight containers in the refrigerator and eat the next day.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.

 More Seafood Recipes